bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 **Adding noise to the data**
     It is sometimes useful to check the robustness of the fit against noisy data.
 This is particularly true for a data set wherein some data are much noisier than others.
-To this end, ATHENA allows you to add pseudo-random noise to the data before performing the fit.
+To this end, :demeter:`athena` allows you to add pseudo-random noise to the data before performing the fit.
 This is done by generating an array of psuedo-random numbers and adding this array to the data.
 Given that normalized μ(E) is used in lCF